APPLY FOR SLC

 • Recruit, train, and schedule students for liturgical ministry (ushers, sacristans, lectors, altar servers, and extraordinary ministers of Holy Communion)

-• Assist chaplain with other liturgical needs and help maintain the sacristy and liturgical items
+• Assist the chaplain with other liturgical needs and help maintain the sacristy and liturgical items

 • Will be trained as an EMHC, lector, sacristan, and usher